yeutterg/speech-to-speech-smart-speaker/README.md

 4. Paste your new API key into .env under ```OPENAI_API_KEY=""```
 5. Install FFmpeg: ```sudo apt-get install ffmpeg```
 6. Install the Python dependencies: ```pip3 install -r requirements.txt```
+7. Create a virtual environment: ```python3 -m venv env```

+### Run the project

+1. Activate the virtual environment: ```source env/bin/activate```
-7. Run the project: ```python3 main.py```
+2. Run the project: ```python3 main.py```

 ## Tools

 This project leverages function calling (tool calling) in the OpenAI API to request information or execute actions from external systems.
+Tools are modular, and can be dropped into the ```/tools``` directory as you expand functionality.

 Here's how to set up the provided tools:

 ### Weather

 We will use the [OpenWeatherMap](https://openweathermap.org/api)'s APIs to get the current weather and weather forecasts.
-Even though you have to input your payment information to get an API key, the API is free for up to 1,000 requests per day on the One Call API (for hourly forecasts) and 60 requests per minute on the other APIs (for current weather and 5-day forecasts).
+Even though you have to input your payment information to get an API key, the API is free for up to 1,000 requests per day on the One Call API (for hourly forecasts) and 60 requests per minute on the other APIs (for current weather, 5-day forecasts, and geolocation).

+If you use the geolocation API in a request, such as for a location you do not already have the lat/long for, you will use 2 requests (1 call to geolocation, 1 call to actually get the weather).

 1. Go to [OpenWeatherMap](https://openweathermap.org/api)'s API page.
 Under One Call API 3.0, click Subscribe, enter your billing information, create an account, log in, and get an API key
-2. Paste your new API key into .env under ```OPENWEATHERMAP_API_KEY=""```
+2. Paste your new API key into .env under ```WEATHERTOOL_API_KEY=""```
+3. Look up the lat/long of your current location, and paste them info .env, e.g.: ```WEATHERTOOL_DEFAULT_LOCATION=37.7749, -122.4194```
+4. Set your preferred temperature units (Celsius, Fahrenheit, or Kelvin), and paste them info .env, e.g.: ```WEATHERTOOL_DEFAULT_UNITS=F```